greenelab/covid19-review/content/95-ismms-himc-appendix.md

 of infection but it could be used to screen asymptomatic patients or patients with mild disease at later times after exposure.

+#### Significance

-*Relevance:* Understanding the antibody responses against SARS-CoV2 is useful in the development of a serological test for the diagnosis of COVID-19.
+Understanding the antibody responses against SARS-CoV2 is useful in the development of a serological test for the diagnosis of COVID-19.
 This manuscript discussed acute antibody responses which can be deducted in plasma for diagnostic as well as prognostic purposes.